 We strive to provide opportunities and encouragement which develop these skills to enable our children to draw upon them throughout their life.

 Our learning environments, both inside and outside are adapted to meet the different and developing needs of the children in our care.
-We aim to ensure that these areas are always stimulating and exciting and importantly they are accessible to all children regardless of where they are on their learning journey.
+We aim to ensure that these areas are always stimulating and exciting, and importantly they are accessible to all children regardless of where they are on their learning journey.
 The environments are developed to promote independence within our children and allow them to access the curriculum independently and confidently with the necessary level of support and challenge.

 Children are assessed continuously through accurate and important observations.
 These vital snapshots into our children's learning provide the crucial information for future planning, not only for our key groups but also for individual children's next steps in their learning.
 These observations enable the practitioners to ensure learning is embedded and consistent and that all children make good progress within our nursery setting.
+Our practitioners are active in the observations, so we limit how many are recorded and shared with parents - we want our adults "in the moment, NOT recording the moment".